EuphoricCatface/ModbusRTUSniffer-PySide/README.md

 ## Disclaimer
 This program is not guaranteed to always succeed on sniffing.
-If you find the program not finding any packets for a while, try restarting the program.
+If you find the program not finding any packets for a while, try restarting the sniffing.

 ## TODO
 * Support for separate holding/input registers // coils/discrete inputs